SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/05-modules-and-installing-software.md

 keypoints:
  - "A lot of software is only available by loading extra modules.
 This helps prevent problems where two packages are incompatible."
  - "Python3 is one such package."
- - "If you want to install pip packages use the --user option to store the packages in your home directory and load the http-proxy module first."
+ - "If you want to install pip packages use the --user option to store the packages in your home directory."
 ---

 # Using & installing software